 - One little treat goes a lot way in satisfying the body as well as the tastebuds.

 - These squares help me hang onto my focus thanks to the healthy fats which are incredible for the brain.

 - You can make a large batch ahead of time and store it in the freezer until you’re ready to enjoy.

 Is your mouth watering yet from this lemon fat bomb recipe?
 Then I have a feeling you’ll LOVE my new recipe book.
 Don’t miss out on the healthy and tasty recipes in Simple Green Meals.

-- 2 tablespoon lemon (juice, plus more to taste)
+- 2 tbsp lemon juice, plus more to taste

 - 1⁄2 cup coconut oil

 - Place a baking sheet lined with waxed paper in the freezer OR use silicone ice cube trays.